nfrechette/acl/docs/getting_started.md

 6. Run the regression tests with: `python make.py -regression_test`

 On all three platforms, *AVX* support can be enabled by using the `-avx` switch.

+### Windows ARM64

+For *Windows on ARM64*, the steps are identical to *x86 and x64* but you will need *CMake 3.13 or higher* and you must provide the architecture on the command line: `python make.py -compiler vs2017 -cpu arm64`

 ### Android